kyh8725/mernstackheroku/README.md

 finish up the /dealer page - google-map

-add to garage button function in /vehicles - which adds vehicles to user set up the MongoDB and back end apis for users and vehicles
+add to garage button function in /vehicles

-later I can turn this project into a car forum or blogs ... etc